-As a student in the UAH Honors Program, you will be expected to complete a scholarly or creative thesis, typically during the senior year.
-Your Honors Thesis is the capstone experience of the Honors Program, thereby bringing together your Honors preparation and your education in a particular discipline or combination of disciplines.
+As a student in the UAH Honors College, you will be expected to complete a scholarly or creative thesis, typically during the senior year.
+Your Honors Thesis is the capstone experience of the Honors College, thereby bringing together your Honors preparation and your education in a particular discipline or combination of disciplines.
 Many theses are suitable for publication in journals or conference proceedings.
-Selected theses are published electronically by the Honors Program in the electronic journal Undergraduate Annals of Honors Research.
-There's also an older list of Honors theses, most of which are available in hard-copy through the Honors Office.
+Selected theses are published electronically through the UAH Salmon Library There's also an older list of Honors theses, most of which are available in hard-copy through the Honors Office.

 For more complete information, see the Honors Handbook.
 The main steps in your thesis are as follows:

 - Identify an advisor, agree on a topic and determine which course you want to get Honors credit for the thesis (see the Handbook for more guidance).
 HON 499 is a Pass/Fail course.

 - Fill out an Honors Thesis Proposal Form and submit with signatures to the Honors Office as soon as you know the information.